Ornaldo-RP-R/Interview-test-ecommerce/README.md

 )
 )
-And other folders or files needed like for ex:photos/videos/App.js/App.css/Index.js/Index.css -About reaching objective or full your request?
+And other folders or files needed like for ex:photos/videos/App.js/App.css/Index.js/Index.css

+# About reaching objective or full your request?

 As far as i understand i have done mostly all requirement ,anyway for each project or web (mostly frontend) it is not just coding but even your design has importance on scoring and making you in a good level

--About design?
+# About design?

 I have used simple elegant design fully responsive with not a lot of colours.
 And something always ecommerce are well designed and looking good becouse of photos with ascii i could not give a great look,Images attract the user.

--I refered your request and have used low tools or plugins ?And why is that?
+# I refered your request and have used low tools or plugins ?And why is that?

 I fully understand you want to see my level of coding(js and css)/That s why i didnt use library like(Material Ui or Bootstrap) I did it by myself.Why used font-Awesome(i like it becouse using images makes page loads slowly and they give you exact icons with your preferences )

+# About git

+-One think out of requirement ,and i am sorry about that just i didnt read before project becouse its title was what should i do when i finish project.I usually make git regular commit but in this one i just commited at the end havent done regular commits.

 Thank you and Hope to hear from you soon

 # Ornaldo